digilogistist/NEStonia/readme.txt

     All donations may be accepted and auto-deposited in Canadian dollars by Interac e-Transfer with the bradjoeltaylor@gmail.com email address.
 U.S. buyers are welcome to convert currency via their bank or service of choice.

-    Please include your mailing address, requested quantity of NEStonia PCBs, and preference on stereo gain wheel color (black or gold) in a private email to bradjoeltaylor@gmail.com when making a donation.
+    Please include your name, mailing address (please, no P.O.
+Box addresses), daytime phone number, requested quantity of NEStonia PCBs, and preference on stereo gain wheel color (black or gold) in a private email to bradjoeltaylor@gmail.com when making a donation.

     * Tracking available only for U.S. and Canadian residents.

+    Address Verification Notice:

+    To ensure your order arrives safely, especially when using international or third-party couriers, we may verify shipping addresses through publicly available tools such as Google Maps.
+If we’re unable to confirm the accuracy of your address, we may reach out before shipping to avoid delays or lost packages.

 5. Lead Exposure.